 Require large upfront fees.

-Don’t offer face-to-face consultations and/or ask for your credit card information over the phone.
+Don’t offer case assessments and/or ask for your credit card information over the phone.
 Know that often these firms aren’t even in the same state as you.

 If you’re seeking help sorting out your tax debt and dealing with the IRS, even if you’ve already been contacted by a tax settlement firm, it’s critically important that you contact a tax attorney to get a second opinion on your tax case.